-- 1. The expansion and promotion of schemes such as the Town and Village Regeneration Scheme that provide scope for retail, leisure, and hospitality businesses to invest in their premises. - The introduction of new schemes, or the extension of existing schemes, to cover support for technology and efficiency related businesses improvements.
-These may include training related investments, investment in point-of-sale equipment, digitalisation and modernisation, and investment in digital services such as accounting software. - 3.
+- Work undertaken and initiatives developed to implement this strategy should be completed in a manner that is consistent with this strategy's guiding principles. - Expansion of existing schemes, or creation of a new scheme, to include domestically focussed sectors, providing scope for the improvement of the Island's retail, leisure, and hospitality offering via investment in equipment, fixtures and fittings and the upgrading of furnishings. - 3.
+The introduction of new schemes, or the extension of existing schemes, to cover support for technology and efficiency related businesses improvements.
+These may include training related investments, investment in point-of-sale equipment, digital services such as accounting software, investment in digitalisation and the modernisation of electricity reliant equipment. - 4.
 The creation of a Local Economy Fund accessible to Local Authorities and Trader Groups.
 This fund will reduce the risk of innovation and will allow stakeholder organisations to trial and test new concepts or ideas.
-Such a fund has the potential to breathe new life into the Island's high streets and to contribute considerably to achieving this Strategy's goals.
+Such a fund has the potential to breathe new life into the Island's high streets and to contribute considerably to achieving this strategy's strategic goals.

-This fund would also offer Local Authorities the opportunity to fund additional personnel such as Town Centre Managers could support event planning, coordinate, and facilitate trader groups.
-Managers could also complete projects to increase the visual appeal of high streets and encourage vibrancy.
+This fund would also offer Local Authorities the opportunity to fund additional personnel such as Town Centre managers who would support event planning, coordinate and facilitate trader groups, complete projects to increase the visual appeal of high streets and encourage vibrancy.

-Support schemes will be introduced to catalyse the development of "Town Visions" and encourage the creation of community-led town boards.
-Funds could be utilised for administrative support, to assist with the cost of community engagement activities, to enable consultancy and allow for research to be undertaken.
+The establishment of financial support schemes that would catalyse the development of "Town Visions" for each of the Island's key urban centres and would provide for the creation of Community-led Town Boards.
+This fund could be utilised for administrative support, to assist with the cost of community engagement activities, to enable consultancy and allow for research to be undertaken.

-This scheme could also support an increase in marketing and promotional activities.
-Funding would provide for the development of distinctive marketing assets and selling points, preventing areas from competing directly for visitors seeking similar experiences, and enabling the creation of diverse, Island-wide retail, hospitality, and leisure sectors.
+This scheme could also support an increase in the marketing and promotional activities undertaken by Town Boards and localised Trader Groups.
+Funding would provide for the development of distinctive marketing assets and selling points, preventing areas from competing directly for visitors seeking similar experiences and enabling the creation of diverse, Island-wide retail, hospitality, and leisure sectors.